Yavonix/011-Battlebot-App/README.md

 Is an ionic angular mobile app which communicates to a python server using websockets.
 Built with the intention of being a cross-platform remote control for small diy robots, specifically the CCGS Robotics BattleBots.

+## Downloads

+Latest android demo download available [here](https://github.com/Yavonix/011-Battlebot-App/releases/latest).

-Demo site is available [here](https://fir-ccgs-battlebot-app.web.app/tabs/tab1).
+Website demo is available [here](https://fir-ccgs-battlebot-app.web.app/tabs/tab1).

 #### Repo Structure
 - **Concept Art**.
 Located under ```/adobe illustrator```.
 Contains the design inspiration.